aiplanethub/data-visualization-plotly-dash/building-dashboard-apps-using-dash/953-Interactivity in Dash Apps.md

 ## Interactivity

 Now let's cover how we can make our Dash apps interactive.
-In order to do this, we need to import Input and Output from dash.dependencies.
+We must import Input and Output from dash.dependencies to do this.

-Don't confuse these with the HTML Input because they are different.
+Please don't confuse these with the HTML Input because they are different.
 The HTML Input is imported from the dash core components.

-In the next slide, we create an input text and bind it to a callback such that whenever you type something into that box, it updates my-div in real time.
+In the next slide, we create an input text and bind it to a callback such that whenever you type something into that box, it updates my-div in real-time.